-- A clear and comprehensive summary of each concern - Details outlining how the concern was addressed and resolved - Documentation of actions taken, decisions made, and final outcomes
+- A clear and comprehensive summary of each concern - Details outlining how the concern was addressed and resolved - Documentation of actions taken, decisions made, and final outcomes Each learner will have a dedicated child protection file.

 Non-confidential records will remain readily accessible.
 Confidential documentation will be stored securely and made available only to individuals with a legitimate or professional need to access them.